nextcloud/documentation/user_manual/pim/sync_android.rst

    to **Settings** / **More**, tap on "**Sync calendars & contacts**".
 3. Now, DAVx⁵ will open Nextcloud's Webflow login window, where you will have to enter your credentials and grant access.
+4. DAVx⁵ will open and ask you to create an account.
+Set the account name to one of your choosing, and set **Contact Group Method** to **Groups are per-contact categories**.
-4. After this, DAVx⁵ will close and the Nextcloud app reappears.
+5. After this, DAVx⁵ will close and the Nextcloud app reappears.
 In order to finish setup, you have to manually launch DAVx⁵ again.
-5. Tap on the icon for the account DAVx⁵ has just created, when requested grant DAVx⁵ access to your calendars and contacts.
+6. Tap on the icon for the account DAVx⁵ has just created, when requested grant DAVx⁵ access to your calendars and contacts.
 Optionally install `OpenTasks <https://play.google.com/store/apps/details?id=org.dmfs.tasks>`_  and grant DAVx⁵ access to your tasks, too.
-6. When you tap the icon for the account DAVx⁵ has set up, it will discover the available address books and calendars.
+7. When you tap the icon for the account DAVx⁵ has set up, it will discover the available address books and calendars.
 Choose which ones you want to synchronize and finish.